What are Industrial Robots and What are They Used For?

 Machines have changed the way we get things done.
 If you walk into a factory for a large company, you'll most likely see robots assembling cars, welding metal or even packaging goods.

 Are you interested in how these industrial robots work?
 Curious how you can be a part of it?
-At Universal Technical Institute (UTI), we have Robotics & Automation programs where students learn the skills they need to prepare for a career.1 Check out the robotics program courses to learn more!
+At Universal Technical Institute (UTI), we have a Robotics & Automation Technician program where students learn the skills they need to prepare for a career.1 Check out the robotics program courses to learn more!

 In this blog post, we'll explore what industrial robots are, their applications and how they’re shaping the future of work.